bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 {% si_step Flying with a gamepad %}
 Before flying check that the gamepad reports Pitch [0.0] and Roll [0.0] when the sticks are centered in the Tartet values in the flight tab.
 If they are not zero the consequence will be that the Crazyflie slowly moves when the sticks are released which might not be the wanted behavior.

+{% img Crazyflie pitch roll; wide; /images/tutorials/getting_started_with_lps/crazyflie_pitch_roll.png %}
+Here you can see that the Pitch and Roll is not [0.0] which might result in the Crazyflie drifting when the sticks are released.

 * Press and hold the assisted mode button to activate the selected assisted mode.
 * Press up to take off and go up.
 While testing keep close to the ground but higher then 20cm to avoid ground turbulence.